-It may sound like an easy way to earn some cash, but it’s against the law and the maximum prison sentence for this kind of thing is 14 years.
+It may sound like an easy way to earn some cash, but acting as a ‘money mule’ is against the law and the maximum prison sentence for this kind of thing is 14 years.
 It’s much better to find a part-time job to help make ends meet – you’d rather spend time behind the bar than behind bars.

 To find out more, check out the Don’t Be Fooled campaign.

 The best way to avoid having money worries is to stay on top of your finances.